 At this time, USCIS regional service centers continue to operate and are processing filed cases.
 Premium processing, however, has been suspended.

-ICE offices in New Orleans and Baton Rouge are closed for check-ins until May 15, 2020.
-If you need to contact an immigration officer to re-schedule a check-in, canceled by COVID-19, call 504-599-7800.
-Please note that this information relates to the New Orleans and Baton Rouge ICE offices only; if you need information about another ICE office, please contact our office.
+ICE offices in New Orleans are closed for check-ins.
+If you need to contact an immigration officer to re-schedule a check-in canceled by COVID-19, call 504-599-7800.
+Please note that this information relates to the New Orleans ICE office only; if you need information about another ICE office, please contact our office.

-At this time, we do not know when consulates will re-open for consular processing.
+At this time, we do not know when more consulates will re-open for consular processing.

 Please note that individuals who leave the U.S. with expired visas will in most instances not be able to renew visas at this time.
 Individuals leaving the United States with expired visas should be ready to remain abroad indefinitely.